iSPIRT/depa-training/scenarios/covid/README.md

 export AZURE_MODEL_CONTAINER_NAME=modelcontainer
 export AZURE_OUTPUT_CONTAINER_NAME=outputcontainer
 ```

+Option 2: Configurable script to set the environment variables.

 Alternatively, you can edit the values in the [export-variables.sh](./export-variables.sh) script and run it to set the environment variables.